Rosa-Luxemburgstiftung-Berlin/ansible-opnsense/README.md

 **As of Oct 5, 2023 this became the main repository, as the original was removed (see [#35](https://github.com/Rosa-Luxemburgstiftung-Berlin/ansible-opnsense/issues/35)).**
 We like to thank [@rudibroekhuizen](https://github.com/rudibroekhuizen) and all other contributors from [@naturalis](https://github.com/naturalis) for their greate work and we are happy to use their contributions as a base for further development.

+## Supported Opnsesnse Versions

+Generally we try to support the current production and the last (legacy) version of the business and community edition.

+Currently these are:

+ * 25.4
+ * 25.1
+ * 24.10
+ * 24.7

 ## Requirements

 * OPNsense firewall with shell access